 Please see the "Student Automobile Use" form and permit forms available in the front office.
 There is a \$5.00 replacement fee for lost or stolen permits.
-Disciplinary actions may be imposed for parking and driving violations.
+Monetary fines or disciplinary actions may be imposed for parking and driving violations.
 Violations include, but are not limited to: